aleksey-vitsko/Database-Administrator-Tools/README.md

 DatabaseSpaceUsage – help DBA quickly identify which tables are the largest in a specified database, and table/index/reserved/free space in the database

-TempDBInfo – hows detailed information on current state of TempDB database
+TempDBInfo – shows detailed information on current state of TempDB database

 ViewSessionsConnections – use this to learn details about sessions connected to your system